National Centre for Circus Arts

 Image: Bertil Nilsson

-Working through a shared consultative and decision-making structure, the eight Schools agree the Conservatoire’s overall strategy and policy.
+Working through a shared consultative and decision-making structure, the Schools agree the Conservatoire’s overall strategy and policy.
 The relationship between the Conservatoire and each School is set out in a financial memorandum and an operating agreement and agreed with the School’s governing body.
 While each of the Schools remains a legally autonomous organisation, the Conservatoire is ultimately accountable for the proper use and stewardship of the public funds it receives.
 The Conservatoire’s main tasks are to:

 The activities in support of the Conservatoire’s functions consist mainly of: